File Formats

 -> HEIC Gainmap -> AVIF Gainmap -> Plain AVIF -> Radiance HDR

-formatName: string-- Human-readable format name (e.g.,"OpenEXR","DPX")canDecode(buffer: ArrayBuffer): boolean-- Tests magic bytes for format identificationdecode(buffer: ArrayBuffer, options?: TOptions): Promise<DecodeResult>-- Performs the actual decode, returning width, height, Float32Array data, channel count, color space, and metadata
+formatName: string-- Human-readable format name (e.g.,"OpenEXR","DPX")canDecode(buffer: ArrayBuffer): boolean-- Tests magic bytes for format identificationdecode(buffer: ArrayBuffer, options?: TOptions): Promise<DecodeResult>-- Performs the actual decode, returning width, height, Float32Array data, channel count, color space, and metadata.
+Note: only formats matched by a registered decoder produce Float32Array/IPImage output.
+Browser-native formats (PNG, JPEG, WebP, etc.) bypass the decoder registry entirely and are loaded asHTMLImageElementsources

 The generic TOptions parameter allows each decoder to declare its own strongly typed options (e.g., EXR layer selection, DPX log-to-linear parameters) while the registry operates on the common FormatDecoder base.